BerndFranzen/SWGOH-Guildstats/README.md

 multiple guilds (like partner guilds who share one analyst or even Territory Wars once you found out an allycode of a member of the opponent's guild (e.g. through swgoh.gg).

+NOTE: SWGOH-Guildstats is not meant to be used for guild members anymore, if you want to get your personal stats, please use Mod-HAMMR (https://github.com/BerndFranzen/Mod-HAMMR) now.

 PREREQUISITES
 =============